Initial Decision Proforma - Decision whether to complete an Age Assessment

 If a young person has no recourse to public funds, they will be unable to access a number of welfare benefits and social housing.
 Subject to the Human Rights Assessment by the local authority under Schedule 3 Nationality, Immigration and Asylum Act 2002 (as amended), the provision of accommodation may form part of the leaving care support provided to a young person who has no recourse to public funds.
 For further information please go to Families with No Recourse to Public Funds Procedure.

-Having 'no recourse to public funds' does not prevent a person from accessing other publicly funded services, but many of these will have eligibility criteria based on immigration status which will need to be considered (see NRPF Guidance - What are not public funds?)
+Having 'no recourse to public funds' does not prevent a person from accessing other publicly funded services, but many of these will have eligibility criteria based on immigration status which will need to be considered.

 Where a young person is Looked After, their case will be reviewed in accordance with the Looked After Reviews Procedure.